 Click on the image for more

-For several months a year I live on a narrowboat on the English/Welsh canal system.
-Normally alone, I have an opportunity to wander from place to place just as as I please.
-The pace is quiet and slow and mostly in beautiful or at least interesting surroundings.
-Even fifty metres from a city street you are in a different world.
+For many years I lived on a narrowboat on the English/Welsh canal system.
+Normally alone, I had the opportunity to wander from place to place just as as I pleased.
+The pace was quiet and slow and often in beautiful or interesting surroundings.
+Even fifty metres from a city street you find yourself in a completely different world.

 Click on the image for more